 Shoes for Walking Workouts

-If walking is your thing (like it’s my thing), here are some tips to help you select the best workout shoes:
+If walking is your thing (like it’s my thing), here are some tips to help you select the best workout shoes for women:

 - You might need to size up for the best fit (remember the feet-swelling comment above?)